The information displayed on this dashboard has been extracted from 17,255

 mostly due to the ambiguity of the information that employers provide in their job postings.

 Hamilton jobs listed a salary.
 The average salary advertised in them was

 The most advertised job categories in Hamilton were

-Home support workers, housekeepers and related occupations; Retail salespersons; and General farm workers.
+Home support workers, housekeepers and related occupations; Retail salespersons; and Other customer and information services representatives.

 The most in-demand required skills that employers listed